waku-org/specs/standards/core/rln-contract.md

 ### Why can't I withdraw a deposit from an _Active_ membership?

 The rationale for this limitation is to prevent an undesirable usage pattern where users make deposits and withdrawals in short succession.
+Such pattern may lead to network instability and should be carefully studied if seen as desirable.

 ### Why can't I extend an _Active_ membership?